Welcome to the new KidsHealth website! See what is new.

 • any loose teeth

 For most planned (elective) surgery, one parent/caregiver can usually accompany their child, while they start to have the anaesthetic gases or drugs.
 The main reason for this is to help and support your child.
 The medical team's main concern is the safety of your child.
 Because of this, if your child is less than 9 months old, is very unwell or the surgery is urgent, you may not be allowed in.
 Your anaesthetist will make the final decision.
-No photography is allowed as this may distract the team concentrating on your child.
+No photography is allowed as this may distract the team from concentrating on your child.

 Your child will spend time in the recovery room after an operation.
 Recovery room staff are specifically trained to care for children after an operation.
 The recovery room has a number of monitors similar to those in the anaesthetic room.
 Sometimes, children need extra oxygen for a while after the anaesthetic.